Ariel Basson Freiberg

 Recently, she has focused on the interaction of the psychosexual body with vibrant acts of censorship.
 As daughters, we are viewed, and therefore view ourselves, as trespassers from birth.
 In this context, trespassing is not an overt action but a state of being.
 To reconcile this state of being, we both censor ourselves and are censored by the world around us.
 Exposed, erased, obscured, the body rides in-between worlds.
 The body’s vessel carries sexuality in public space while it continues to intersect with the private space of mind and home.
 The Bodies are grounded in artifacts yet erased when faced with the whiplash of history.
 The artist’s family’s lost Iraqi history is illuminated and found in physical materials to reclaim voice.

-Born in Texas of Iraqi/Israeli background, has a MFA in painting from Boston University and a BA from Smith College.
+Born in Texas of Iraqi/Israeli background, has an MFA in painting from Boston University and a BA from Smith College.
 She has had multiple solo shows and including exhibitions at Miller Yezerski Gallery, Dartmouth College, Tufts Art Gallery, Danforth Museum, Montserrat College of Art and the Art Center of Macedonia.
 Her work is reviewed in ARTnews, Boston Globe, Big Red and Shiny, and featured in Modern Painters for the Tenot Foundation Bursary for the residency, Camac in France.
 She received a Vermont Studio Center Fellowship in 2015.
 This year, "Amnesia" will be the cover of Definitions of Feminine Post Conflict Spaces.
-In addition, performance and installation, love like salt, was featured at the Museum of Fine Arts Boston.
+Additionally, Basson Freiberg’s performance and installation piece, love like salt, was featured at the Museum of Fine Arts Boston.